Dendro-X0/OpenDeploy-CLI/docs/configuration.md

 ## Start Wizard Defaults

-When you confirm saving defaults at the end of `opendeploy start`, the CLI writes your selections to `opendeploy.config.json` at the project root under the `startDefaults` key.
+When you confirm saving defaults at the end of `opd start`, the CLI writes your selections to `opd.config.json` at the project root under the `startDefaults` key.

 Example: